 - 4: “Tanami dingoes among purest in Australia” - ABC Rural (online)

 - 12: “Tanami dingoes among purest in Australia” - Campus Daily (online)

 8: Dr Camilla Whittington’s visit to Orange Anglican Grammar School to extract DNA from strawberries was covered by the Central Western Daily in “Science under the microscope”.

 A regional outreach program, Kickstart on the Road, visited Tamworth and was covered locally.
-The program targets HSC-level students and involves the School of Biological Sciences and the School of Physics.
+The program targets HSC-level students and involves the Biological Sciences and the School of Physics.

 - 15: “Workshops to kickstart science studies” - Northern Daily Leader

 - 18: Interview with ABC New England North West.

 - 20: “Kickstarting a career in science” - Namoi Valley Independent

 - 22: “Science gear opens doors to the future” - Northern Daily Leader